SigmaHQ/sigma-specification/appendix_meta_rules.md

 # Correlation rules

-All rules in a file, basic event rules as well as correlations, might contain an additional attribute generated.
+All rules in a file, basic event rules as well as correlations, might contain an additional attribute called "generated".
-If this is set to true, the rule will generate a query, even if it is referred to by other correlations, which would normally cause that the rule wouldn’t generate a separate query."
+If it is set to true, the rule will generate a query, even if it is referred to by other correlations.
+Otherwise by default no "standalone" query would be generated for this rule.

 ## File Structure
 ### YAML File